accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate on the screen synchronised audio description or transcript (time-based media).
+1. Identify on the screen synchronised audio description or transcript (time-based media).
 1. If an audio description is present, check
 	- that it is relevant (all the important visual information is present);
 	- and that it is correctly synchronised (the audio description soundtrack coincides correctly with the video tape).